A Collaborative Divorce is Ideal

 Collaborative divorce saves heartache, emotional stress, and money.

-A Compassionate alternative
+A Compassionate Alternative

 Collaborative divorce leaves the parties empowered by the future, not devastated by the prospect of it.
 It seeks to keep parent/child relationships intact for the benefit of future graduations, weddings, grandchildren, and other celebratory events.
 When preserving, a marriage is not possible, collaborative divorce is a more compassionate alternative than traditional litigation.
 In our jurisdiction, there are at least four mandatory court hearings the parties must attend in order to obtain a divorce.
 There are several other optional court hearings where the parties probably should attend court.
 In collaborative divorce the parties should not have to go to court at all.